ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/experiment_template.md

 Other Relevant Links:

+#### Please define the components of any calculations needed for this analysis.

+For example, what is the numerator and denominator?

 #### If applicable, please provide any detail on event sequences of interest.

 For example, if this experiment is tracking a conversion funnel through 4 different events, what order of events is desired to be tracked.